 The Edge wallet is a decentralized, secure and backed up crypto wallet that aims to provide financial autonomy and privacy for its users.
 For those who know and have used the Airbitz, Edge is its successor.
 Airbitz was one of the top 3 mobile Bitcoin apps in the 2014 Blockchain Awards.
 Paul’s startup was voted the number 1 Bitcoin company by the World Crypto Network.

 Paul is a graduate of UC Berkeley’s computer science and electrical engineering programs.
 After his graduation he worked as a lead software engineer for chip manufacturers Nvidia Corporation and Chromatic Research.
 He writes, “Now my goal is to bring Bitcoin mainstream with software and products aimed at simplifying Bitcoin and making it insanely easy to send and secure this revolutionary cryptocurrency while maintaining the highest level of privacy.”

-Outside of Airbitz Paul spends time with his family, his wife, their little Maltese and an 11-month old son.
+Outside of Airbitz Paul spends time with his family, his wife, their little Maltese and a son.
 He also loves rock climbing, either at his local gym in San Diego or outside on some nearby outdoor rocks in Joshua Tree.
 In a previous life he was a manager and instructor at a climbing gym where he first learned how to balance people, business and technology.